 Girls group mentoring programs can make their spaces safe and welcoming to racialized girls by:

-- Creating a space where girls can voice their experience and discuss their representation and identity.
+- Creating a space where girls can voice their experiences and discuss their representation and identity.

 - Utilizing the group to challenge stereotypes through discussion and analysis of the media.